-- K-6 playwriting curriculum
+- K-6 playwriting curriculum with videos & lesson plans

 As the only professional theatre company in Utah creating new work specifically for elementary students each season, we are honored to serve schools statewide with our Free Elementary School Tour as part of Professional Outreach Programs in the Schools (POPS), managed by the Utah State Board of Education (USBE) and partially funded by the Utah State Legislature.
 FEST is also funded by the National Endowment for the Arts.